 Walking for Weight Loss: The Benefits of Taking a Walk on National Walking DayArticle posted in: Fitness

 With your Nutrisystem weight loss plan, you are already on the path to a healthier and happier you.
 The next step is to turn up your daily activity level, which will keep your metabolism burning off excess pounds all day long.
 Good news: the simplest activity—walking—is all you need to tone your muscles, shed extra inches from your waistline and speed up progress towards your weight loss diet goal.
-To help you celebrate National Walking Day (on April 1, 2020) and inspire you to keep on walking, we’ve compiled this list of smart reasons to take a walk on this special day.
+To help you celebrate National Walking Day and inspire you to keep on walking, we’ve compiled this list of smart reasons to take a walk on this special day.

 The American Heart Association’s National Walking Day is the perfect time to kickstart your spring fitness routine.
 Taking place on the first Wednesday of every April, this essential day brings awareness to the importance of physical activity in all of our lives.
 So, grab your favorite pair of walking shoes and head outside to gain the many benefits of taking a leisurely stroll—just be sure to continue practicing social distancing during this time, maintaining a six-foot distance from strangers and non-immediate family members while walking.

 Before you get to stepping, making sure to download the NuMi app so that you can keep track of your daily exercise!
 Easily connect your Fitbit device and Apple Step Tracking and make logging your activity a breeze.
 You can also manually log activities like walking and include details like distance, duration, speed and number of calories burned.
 Never forget to exercise again by setting up handy personal reminders for activity, water, snacks and more.
 NuMi is the ultimate weight loss sidekick and will help you reach your health and fitness goals.